 The foot-in-the-door technique is a widely used method in door-to-door sales.
 Someone who complies with a small initial request will be more likely to agree to a later, bigger, request.
 If the request had been asked outright, they would not have agreed.

 If you ask a few more questions (“wiIll you help me buy the ingredients?”) building up to the final question, people are more likely to say yes.

 If you are collecting leads for solar panels, ask a few small questions first (roof size, material, e.g.), before asking personal details (bigger request).

-Each week I add a conversion tip or insight I love, or just blows my mind.
+Each week I share a conversion rate optimization (CRO) tip or insight I love - or just blows my mind.
 Would you like to share a tip as well?
 Drop me an email here.

 All tips are meant as inspiration and I recommend split-testing them; they might not work for your site' audience.
 Done&Tested is curated by Gijs Wierda, a freelance CRO specialist.